-MADISON, WI —One must know the animals, a new exhibition in the main galleries of the Madison Museum of Contemporary Art, opens June 2 and continues through August 19, 2012.
-Through works drawn from the museum’s permanent collection, the exhibition provides a platform to question and discuss our relationship with the animal kingdom.
+Through works drawn from the museum’s permanent collection, One must know the animals provides a platform to question and discuss our relationship with the animal kingdom.

 The title of the exhibition is drawn from The Notebooks of Malte Laurids Brigge, a novel by Rainer Maria Rilke published in 1910.
 In the novel, Rilke, who is best known as a poet, addressed requirements for writing poems:

 For the sake of a few lines one must see many cities, men and things.
 One must know the animals, one must feel how the birds fly and know the gesture with which the small flowers open in the morning.
 One must be able to think back to roads in unknown regions, to unexpected meetings and to partings which one had long seen coming ….

 Animals and Art

 Dating back to the earliest cave paintings and tribal totems, animals—as companions, workers, prey, predators, and sacred creatures—have captivated artists’ imaginations and served as an enduring subject.
 From representational to symbolic, scientific to mythological, animal-based imagery has appeared across time and cultures, a reminder of how deeply animals are embedded in human life.

 One must know the animals examines how modern and contemporary artists, in a reflection of personal and social values, have used the animal form.
 Roy De Forest, for example, depicts the animal world in a fantastical comic style.
 In Out Our Way (1971), De Forest rounds up caricatured men in hats and oversized animals.
 From a window cut into the side of a giant pink rabbit, a woman stares out to make eye contact with a spotted horse.
 We are both with and within animals.